 ALTER USER hr IDENTIFIED BY hr ACCOUNT UNLOCK;

 Similarly you can unlock other sample users also such as SH, OE, PM and IX.

 You can now log on to your database using these sample users.
 The syntax for logging into the database is –

 Sqlplus username/password @TNS-Service

 That’s all in this edition on How to unlock sample schema in Oracle Database 12c.
 Hope this blog was helpful.
-Kindly share it on your social networking and help me reach out to more people.
+You can watch the video tutorial for better understanding Kindly share it on your social networking and help me reach out to more people.
 Thanks and have a great day.